whoami39/blockchain-tools/cysic/verifier/README.md

 **English** | [简体中文](./README.zh-CN.md)

-Supplement to the [official tutorial](https://medium.com/@cysic/join-the-cysic-testnet-as-a-verifier-7b9f31674b41): **Run Verifier using Docker**, participate in the Cysic testnet, **continuously updated updated...**
+Supplement to the [official tutorial](https://medium.com/@cysic/join-the-cysic-testnet-as-a-verifier-7b9f31674b41): **Run Cysic Verifier using Docker**, participate in the Cysic testnet, **continuously updated...**

-- Fully open-source image building, with no risks involved
+- Privacy: Docker image is built based on the officially provided binary files.
+The build process is completely open-source, with no risks.
-- Automatic restart, no need to worry about disconnections
+- Stability: Automatic restart, no need to worry about disconnections.
+- Isolation: Container-based, theoretically supports multiple instances.

 ## Docker